kubeshop/botkube/tests/README.md

 ### Configure Tester Slack application

+> **NOTE:** This is something you need to do only once.
+Once the tester app is configured, you can use its token for running integration tests as many times as you want.

 1. Create new Slack Application on [this page](https://api.slack.com/apps)
 2. Use "From an app manifest" option
 3. Copy and paste this manifest: